shekhargulati/52-technologies-in-2016/43-graphql/README.md

 ```
 </details>

 Just like with normal fields, we can even select related nodes in our query.
-This dramatically decreases the amount of queries needed and allows for quick prototyping and development of frontend applications.
+This dramatically decreases the number of queries needed and allows for quick prototyping and development of frontend applications.
 Instead of the time-draining skimming through dozens of potential endpoints, you can simply explore the possible queries interactively which has a great effect on developer experience.

 Let's try another query that fetches a single trainer object.
 Our GraphQL server exposes the `Trainer` query to fetch specific trainer nodes.
 We can either specify the trainer by an `id` or a `name`.
 Let's fetch all information on the trainer `Ash Ketchum`: